chef-boneyard/chef-dk/POLICYFILE_README.md

 ## Ok, I've Been Warned.
 What Is It?

-One last warning: This section of the document describes features that don't exist yet as if they do exist.
-The "Known Limitations" section lists the features that are not yet complete.

 The Policyfile is a Chef feature that allows you to specify precisely which cookbook revisions `chef-client` should use, and which recipes should be applied, via a single document.
 This document is uploaded to